mike99mac/mariacmdb/README.md

 ### Upgrade Python

+This step is optional.
+Python must be at level 3.10 or greater because mariacmdb code uses ``match`` statements.
 AlmaLinux 9.4 ships with a base Python version of 3.9.
-This is inadequate as the mariacmdb code uses ``match`` statements which were added in 3.10.

 To install Python 3.11, perform the following steps.